DiamondLightSource/fa-archiver-py3/docs/fa-archiver.rst

 -d device
     Specify device to use for FA sniffer (default `/dev/fa_sniffer0`).

+-n server-name
+    Specifies server name announced to clients on request.
+Designed to provide a unique server specific key so clients can distinguish between multiple servers.

 -r
     Run sniffer thread at boosted priority.
 Needs real time support.
 This can help to reduce the risk of dropping updates from the communication network.